build-trust/ockam/tools/scripts/release/README.md

 ```
 If `OCKAM_BUMP_BUMPED_DEP_CRATES_VERSION` is not defined then transitive dependent crates are bumped as `minor`.

-## Changelog Generation (Requires zsh)
+## Changelog Generation

-Changelogs are generated using [git-cliff](https://github.com/orhun/git-cliff).
+We generate Changelogs using [git-cliff](https://github.com/orhun/git-cliff).
 To generate changelogs, we call the [changelog.sh script](https://github.com/build-trust/ockam/blob/develop/tools/scripts/release/changelog.sh) which will generate changelogs and append to their CHANGELOG.md file.
 To run changelog generator, from the Ockam root path, call
 ```bash
 tools/scripts/release/changelog.sh
 ```
 Generated changelogs should be called after `crate-bump` so we can log crates whose dependencies was only bumped.
-We can also generate changelog from a referenced `git tag`, changelog should be reviewed before commit.
+We can also generate changelog from a referenced `git tag`, you should review changelogs before commit.

 ## Crate Publish